 (1) A claimant may at any time withdraw the claim by giving written notice of the withdrawal to the Commissioner or the public sector body with which the claim was lodged.

-(2) If a public sector body is given notice under subregulation (1), the public sector body is to give written notice to the Commissioner of the withdrawal of the claim.
+(2) If a public sector body is given notice under subregulation (1), the employing authority of the public sector body is to give written notice to the Commissioner of the withdrawal of the claim.

 (3) If the Commissioner is given notice under subregulation (1), the Commissioner is to give written notice to the public sector body of the withdrawal of the claim.

+[Regulation 23 amended in Gazette 11 Feb 2011 p.
+501.]

 24. Lapsed claims

 (1) If the Commissioner considers that a claimant, having been requested to do so by a conciliation and review officer, has failed to participate appropriately in the conciliation process or review process, the Commissioner may give the claimant a written notice under subregulation (2).